 All that without involving any humans.
 The product sells itself.

-- We carefully create our products.
+- They carefully create their product.

 - Implement a frictionless signup process.